Archive for the 'General' Category

 Another rare variation of the S1 is the so-called ‘Raconteurs Tour edition’ – a special version made to be sold as part of the merchandising connected with The Raconteurs, a band formed by Jack White after the dissolution of the White Stripes.

-Both the colouring of the instrument and the package design were unique, with a distinctive black and gold colouring:
+Both the colour scheme of the instrument and the package design were unique, with a distinctive black and gold colouring:

 In addition, the contents of the booklet were customised for the band: